NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 == Algorithm Analysis <sec:analysis_algorithm>

+As noted in @sec:background_hpc, any data that is computed in one memory space must be transferred or copied to another memory space in order for that data to be used in that space.
+Again, this applies for both GPUs and remote hosts (or more generally processes).
+Because these transfers happen over either PCIe or network channels, they serve as the single greatest bottlenecks for performance in this implementation.

+=== Host-Device Data Transfer

+Transfers happen over PCIe, which is really slow compared to the speeds of keeping everything local.

+This could be solved by moving the coarse propagation to be done on the device while taking advantage of dynamic parallelism @Adinets2014.

+=== Host-Host Data Transfer & Cluster Topology

+Network is slow.
+Might drastically depend on cluster topology @Deng2020.

-=== Time Complexity
+// === Time Complexity

-- A detailed analysis of the convergence rates of the PA has been done @gander2007.
+// - A detailed analysis of the convergence rates of the PA has been done @gander2007.
-- Network communication is slow, and thus there's overheard to distrubuted computing.
+// - Network communication is slow, and thus there's overheard to distrubuted computing.
-  - Problems need to take long enough to make the overhead of network communication worth it.
+//   - Problems need to take long enough to make the overhead of network communication worth it.
-- Each level of the problem tree loops say $T$ times, so level $l$ of the tree loops $T^l$ times by the end
+// - Each level of the problem tree loops say $T$ times, so level $l$ of the tree loops $T^l$ times by the end
-- If the problem tree is $N$-ary, then there are $N^l$ processes at level $l$, thus $N^l T^l = (N T)^l$ loops happen on level $l$ by the end.
+// - If the problem tree is $N$-ary, then there are $N^l$ processes at level $l$, thus $N^l T^l = (N T)^l$ loops happen on level $l$ by the end.
-  - For example, there is a cluster with 2 levels consisting of 3 total processes (i.e. $N = 2$), and the coarse discretization is $T = 2^10 = 1024$.
+//   - For example, there is a cluster with 2 levels consisting of 3 total processes (i.e. $N = 2$), and the coarse discretization is $T = 2^10 = 1024$.
 So level 1 will provide at most (because the PA should converge well before iteration == discretization) a total of $(2 * 1024)^1 = 2048$ loops.

-=== Space Complexity
+// === Space Complexity

-- If the position and velocity sequences from the propagation are kept, then there is a massive increase of data that needs to be stored and sent between processes.
+// - If the position and velocity sequences from the propagation are kept, then there is a massive increase of data that needs to be stored and sent between processes.

 == Benchmarks <sec:analysis_benchmarks>